SteeltoeOSS/Documentation/docs/management/refresh.md

 | `Id` | The ID of the refresh endpoint. | `refresh` |
 | `Enabled` | Whether to enable the refresh management endpoint. | `true` |

->NOTE: Each setting must be prefixed with `Management:Endpoints:Refresh`.
+>Each setting must be prefixed with `Management:Endpoints:Refresh`.

 ## Enable HTTP Access